 The book is designed to accompany an introductory level general special education course: The Dynamic Role of the Special Educator.

-Many of the chapters in this book have been adapted from the The Parent Information and Resources comprehensive web pages.
+Many of the chapters in this book have core content that has been adapted from the The Parent Information and Resources comprehensive web pages.

 This Parent Information and Resources website was produced under U.S. Department of Education, Office of Special Education Programs No. H328R180005.
 The views expressed herein do not necessarily represent the positions or policies of the Department of Education.
 No official endorsement by the U.S. Department of Education of any product, commodity, service or enterprise mentioned on this website is intended or should be inferred.
 This product is public domain.
 Authorization to reproduce it in whole or in part is granted.
 While permission to reprint material from this website is not necessary, the citation should be: Center for Parent Information and Resources (retrieval date).
 Title of the document, Newark, NJ, Author.